m-alkhalil/py-asyncio-demo/README.md

 asyncio module (https://docs.python.org/3/library/asyncio.html)
     is a python library used to write a concurrent code!
+** asyncio will be used in the comprehensive python API application

 "time is the most valuable asset"
     Concurrency programming breifly refers to making a program to run multiple tasks at the same time; so time is saved, and resources are utilized effeciently.